 Regulatory bodies such as the Food and Drug Administration (FDA) issue recalls on raw meat.
 Many of these recalls cause concern among pet parents.
 However, it is important to have a full understanding of Salmonella and the digestive system of carnivores such as dogs and cats.

 Salmonella is more of an issue for humans than it is for carnivorous pets.
 This is not to say that appropriate food handling and safety should not be used when preparing raw diets.
 As long as safe food sourcing and handling practices are followed, salmonella is not a major concern for illness in healthy dogs and cats.

 What is Salmonella?

-There are two species of Salmonella – Salmonella enterica and Salmonella bongori.
+There are two species of Salmonella (Salmonella enterica and Salmonella bongori) and there are multiple sub species (enterica, salamae, arizonae, diarizonae, houtenae, indica, bongori).
 These species include more than 2,600 serotypes.
-There are two groups of Salmonella serotypes:

 According to the Center for Disease Control and Prevention (CDC), Salmonella is a bacteria that infects the intestinal tract and causes extreme sickness in humans.
 The illness people get from a Salmonella infection is called salmonellosis.
 Salmonellosis can last 4 to 7 days with symptoms appearing 12 to 72 hours after infection.
 Most people recover without medical treatment.
 However, salmonellosis can lead to hospitalization due to dehydration or an infection in the bloodstream.
 In some cases, Salmonella can lead to death.